Mallet: General overview

 Mallets of various types are some of the oldest forms of tools, and have been found in Stone Age gravesites.

 Musical instruments

 Mallets used as drumsticks are often used to strike a marimba, xylophone, glockenspiel, metallophone, or vibraphone, collectively referred to as mallet percussion.
 The sticks usually have shafts made of rattan, birch, or fiberglass.
 Rattan shafts are more flexible than the other materials.
 Heads vary in size, shape, and material; they may be made of metal, plastic, rubber, or wood, and some are wrapped with felt, cord, or yarn.
 Heavier heads produce louder sounds, while harder heads produce sharper and louder sounds, with more overtones.

 Toys

 Mallets are commonly used as children's toys.
 Lightweight wooden mallets are used for peg toys.
 Toy mallets are also used in games such as Whac-A-Mole.
 Another type of toy mallet is a plastic mallet made of soft, hollow vinyl, with bellows and a built-in whistle, so that when the mallet is struck, it produces a sharp, chirping sound.

+Sports

+Mallets are used in various stick sports, usually to strike a ball or other object.
+This includes sports such as polo and croquet.
+The polo mallet is used to drive a ball into a goal, whereas croquet mallet is used to drive a ball through a series of hoops.